-*Scroll to the bottom of this page for Online Learning Resources (these can be used by students and staff)
+*Scroll to the bottom of this page for Online Learning Resources.
+These can be used by students and staff, from home or at school.

 Champlain Heights Community Elementary School Library is here to inspire you to enjoy reading, and to even inspire you to write a book of your own!
 (There is a bin in the Library of student author books if you would like to share a copy of your self published writing with us!)